Prince-Mendiratta/DTU-Alert-Bot/README.md

 # DTU Notice Alert Bot

 Need to be informed of notices which are being uploaded on [DTU's official website](https://dtu.ac.in) but can't be bothered to keep checking the website regularly?
 Same.
 Thus, this bot is here to help you!
-Simply visit and check out [@DTUAlertBot](https://telegram.dog/DTUAlertBot) to get subscribed for notifications in case of an update on your phone itself!
+Simply visit and check out [@DTUAlertBot](https://telegram.dog/DTUAlertBot) on [Telegram](https://telegram.org/) to get subscribed for notifications in case of an update on your phone itself!

 * Please make sure the bot is unmuted and telegram app is allowed to send notification for the bot to function as required!